Fan Pier, Boston

 Boston police on the street

-Lexington is one of the safest locations in the metropolis.
+Lexington is one of the safest locations in the metropolis

 Marblehead Is an Elite Suburb

-How would you feel living in the spot with roughly nine miles of shoreline?
+How would you feel living in a spot with roughly nine miles of shoreline?
 Marblehead has been one of the greatest Massachusetts fishing towns throughout history due to enormous cod stocks off its shore.
+Nowadays, Marblehead is famous as one of the world’s yachting capitals, but also for its luxurious vibe.

 There are plenty of pros of living in Marblehead.
 Beaches are the first on the list.
 There are more than a few beaches, but the most famous one is Devereux Beach hosting five acres of sand, playgrounds, and picnic areas.
 This is where you come when you want to observe fireworks on the Fourth of July.
-Little Harbor, Trustees of Reservations, and Gerry Island also have beaches but considerably smaller than Devereux.
+Little Harbor, Trustees of Reservations, and Gerry Island also have beaches but are considerably smaller than Devereux.
 You can’t explore all of those shores without hopping on a yacht and sailing around.
 Marblehead is the perfect spot for whale watching, master sailing, and learning about boats.

 Next on the list of benefits come history sites and museums, and Marblehead has plenty of those.
-Stop by Abbot Hall and learn why the town is named a “Birthplace of the American Navy“, or check out coastal fortification Fort Sewall.
+Stop by Abbot Hall and learn why the town is named a “Birthplace of the American Navy,” or check out coastal fortification Fort Sewall.

 When you have enough of Colonial-styled buildings, you can get physical and join The Lynch/van Otterloo YMCA gym, where you will find fitness classes and cardio machines.
 There are also pools and gymnasiums.
 If you have kids, YMCA offers them Children’s Island, a mile from the shoar.
-Here kids can enjoy day camps, learn how to sail, or hike and enjoy camp stories.
+Here, kids can enjoy day camps, learn how to sail, or hike and enjoy camp stories.

 You Will Need a Car